Mungert69/FreeNetworkMonitorBlog/content/posts/BenchmarkingNetworkPerformanceWithAI.md

 featured: false
 draft: false
 ---
 When working to ensure your network is robust and responsive, establishing and tracking performance baselines is an essential first step.
-In this blog, I’ll walk you through how a user leverages the Quantum Ready Monitor Assistant to benchmark network performance using AI.
+In this blog, I’ll walk you through how a user leverages the Quantum Network Monitor Assistant to benchmark network performance using AI.
 You’ll see how easy it is to set up hosts, capture baseline metrics, and monitor for performance drifts—all via conversational AI and built-in monitoring tools.

 Let's follow a user as they seek to benchmark the latency and responsiveness of two key network assets: their main company website and an internal server.